astorfi/QR_Code/README.md

 The goal of this project is to successfully detect and reconstruct perfect QR-code pattern and then decode and extract the message and information within.
 Usually the QR-code images are corrupted, Blurred or at least rotated which make the pattern recognition harder than simple scenarios.
+The following image, demonstrates a damaged QR-Code:

 In this situation robust algorithms can effectively recognize specic patterns in the image and reconstruct the main matrix of quick response code.
 The project has two main part:
 * In the first part of this project the implemented software, which is developed using